On Schultz's generalization of Borweins' cubic identity

 \section{Abstract}

-Around 1991, J.M. and P.B.
-Borwein established a cubic analogue of Jacobi's fundamental identity for theta functions.
-Their identity serves as the foundation for the subsequent development by B.C.
-Berndt, S. Bhargava, and F.G.
-Garvan of Ramanujan's theory of elliptic functions to the cubic base.
-In 2013, D. Schultz discovered an identity for theta series in three variables which generalizes the Borweins' identity.
+In 1991, the Borweins established a cubic analogue of Jacobi's identity for theta functions, which is used by B.C.~Berndt, S.~Bhargava, and F.G.~Garvan in the development of Ramanujan's cubic theory of elliptic functions.
+In 2013, D.~Schultz discovered an identity for theta series in three variables which generalizes the Borweins' identity.
 In this article, we revisit Schultz's identity and present two distinct approaches to its derivation.
-Our investigation not only provides new proofs but also yields several identities of a similar type.
-Furthermore, this study enables us to construct new two-variable generalizations of Jacobi's original classical identity.
+Our investigation not only provides new proofs but also yields several new Schultz-type identities.